feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 ## Next Steps

-After you are familar with the above concepts, please check out the [quick start guide](../quickstart_synapse.md) to get your hands dirty.
+After you are familiar with the above concepts, please check out the [quick start guide](../quickstart_synapse.md) to get your hands dirty.
 Enjoy!